 Mission and Educational Philosophy

-The Occupational Therapy Assistant department recognizes that we educate adult learners as diverse as the metropolitan area in which we teach.
+The Occupational Therapy Assistant program at Touro College enables student development into skilled clinical practitioners.
+The Occupational Therapy Assistant Department recognizes that we educate adult learners as diverse as the metropolitan area in which we teach.
 Utilizing the diversity of the student population to enhance the development of the skills necessary for the collaborative therapeutic process is a key component of the program.
 We believe in an educational process that is multi-dimensional, to reflect the multi-dimensional character of the clients our graduates will serve.
-We take advantage of our students' intrinsic motivation to help others by refining their sense of self and supporting their development as skilled clinical practitioners.
+We take advantage of our students’ intrinsic motivation to help others by refining their sense of self and supporting their development as skilled clinical practitioners.

 Predicated on the OTA department’s mission and educational philosophy, the strategic goals of the department are to:

 - Promote and increase faculty scholarship and pedagogical skills

 - Maximize the processes and avenues by which the program meets the needs of its diverse student population

 - Prepare graduates as competent occupational therapy assistants who will continue to develop their knowledge and skills in the science and art of excellent therapeutic interventions, through life-long learning and inquiry